rubyworks/indexer/spec/v0/spec/10_authors.md

-# Spec#authors
+# Indexer::V0::Metadata#authors

 The `authors` field holds a list of orginating authors.

-The Spec class allows, of course, the canonical format.
+The Metadata class allows, of course, the canonical format.

-    spec = Spec.new
+    spec = Indexer::V0::Metadata.new

     spec.authors = [
       { 'name'  => 'Bob Williams',